OpenResearchInstitute/documents/Remote_Labs/ORI-Lab-User-Setup.md

 To generate a fresh key pair, type in a terminal:
 ```
-ssh-keygen -f ~/.ssh/id_rsa_ori_west -N ""
+ssh-keygen -f ~/.ssh/id_rsa_ori -N ""
 ```
 (or run PuTTYgen if you're using PuTTY).
 If you need more help with any of this, try searching for "SSH login without password" on the web.

 If you need access from multiple computers, you can either copy the key pair to all your computers, or set up a separate key pair on each.

-Then, email your **public** key (not your private key!) to [sandiego-lab@openresearch.institute](mailto:sandiego-lab@openresearch.institute) and request SSH access, specifying your callsign (preferably) or other username you want to use.
-If you followed the procedure above, the file to send is `~/.ssh/id_rsa_ori_west.pub`.
+Then, email your **public** key (not your private key!) to [remote-labs@openresearch.institute](mailto:remote-labs@openresearch.institute) and request SSH access, specifying your callsign (preferably) or other username you want to use.
+If you followed the procedure above, the file to send is `~/.ssh/id_rsa_ori.pub`.
 Your request will be processed as soon as we can.
 If you need to set up multiple keys, please request them all at once.
 They will all access the same user account, unless you specify otherwise.

 Once your login is set up, you will be able to use your SSH client to access the system.
 You need to give it your user name (usually your callsign), the name of the private key file corresponding to the public key file you sent in (unless it's the default one), and the non-standard SSH port number we use, 7322.
 Exact procedures will vary for GUI SSH clients.
 The following are the procedures for standard command line SSH clients.

 You can put that all on one long command line if you don't mind the typing:
 ```
-ssh -p 7322 -i ~/.ssh/id_rsa_ori_west w1abc@sandiego.openresearch.institute
+ssh -p 7322 -i ~/.ssh/id_rsa_ori w1abc@sandiego.openresearch.institute
 ```
 where you'll replace `w1abc` with your own callsign or username.

 Better, take the time now to configure your SSH client to provide all that info automatically.
 Edit or create a `~/.ssh/config` file (on Windows that's `%HOMEDRIVE%%HOMEPATH%\.ssh\config`), and add a stanza to it with all the settings you use for each kind of connection you usually make.
 You can assign a memorable nickname to each connection.
 Here's a good example to start with, substituting your username and private key file name as above.
 ```
-# Connect directly to the remote lab's Raspberry Pi.
+# Connect directly to the remote lab's Raspberry Pi in San Diego.
 # This stanza also enables the Host entries below with ProxyJump settings.
 Host ori-west
     HostName sandiego.openresearch.institute
     User w1abc
-    IdentityFile ~/.ssh/id_rsa_ori_west
+    IdentityFile ~/.ssh/id_rsa_ori
     Port 7322

+# Connect directly to the remote lab's Raspberry Pi in Little Rock.
+# This stanza also enables the Host entries below with ProxyJump settings.
+Host ori-south
+	HostName littlerock.openresearch.institute
+	User w1abc
+	IdentityFile ~/.ssh/id_rsa_ori
+	Port 7322

 # Connect to the FPGA development Linux VPN.
 Works for terminal or VNC.
 Host chococat
     HostName chococat.sandiego.openresearch.institute
     User w1abc
-    IdentityFile ~/.ssh/id_rsa_ori_west
+    IdentityFile ~/.ssh/id_rsa_ori
     Port 22
 	ProxyJump ori-west
 #	LocalForward 5973 chococat:59xx # uncomment and set xx to use VNC